itsArtum/Petscop3D-Source/README.md

-# Petscop3D-Source
+# Petscop3D-Source (Newest-Version Branch)
-Petscop3D source code!
+The latest version of the Petscop3D source code!

-Feel free to update or whatever.
+Feel free to update or whatever (thanks for choosing this version)!

-Open with Gamemaker Studio 1.4+
+Make sure to open the .project file with Gamemaker Studio 1.4+

 I am not responsible for any gamejacks to come from this!